Educating Archie

+Overview

 The programme introduced comedians who later became well known, including Tony Hancock as Archie's tutor, who would greet Archie with a weary "Oh, it's you again" and always replied to any put-down from him with "flipping kids".
 Other "tutors" included Benny Hill, Harry Secombe, Dick Emery, Bernard Bresslaw, Hattie Jacques, and Bruce Forsyth – together with a young Julie Andrews as Archie's girlfriend.
 Later, Beryl Reid took this role, playing the St Trinian's School-esque Monica with such catchphrases as "jolly hockey sticks" and "as the art mistress said to the gardener".
 Reid also played young Brummie girl Marleen, whose catchphrase was "Good evening, each".

 Max Bygraves later played Archie's tutor, with the catchphrases "I've arrived, and to prove it, I'm here" and "That's a good idea ... son!".
-The duo recorded two songs from the show on the HMV label: "The Dummy Song" and "Lovely Dollar Lolly".
+The duo recorded two songs from the show on the His Master's Voice label: "The Dummy Song" and "Lovely Dollar Lolly".

 Archie's the Boy was a spin-off series that aired from November 1954 to March 1955.
 The series ran for twenty half-hour episodes broadcast on the BBC Light Programme.
 It starred Peter Brough, Beryl Reid, Benny Hill, and Graham Stark.